 Other than duties, there are a few other things you need to know.

-The Internal Revenue Service (IRS) treats silent partners as any other business partner.
-This means that you will have to pay taxes on your share of the profits earned by the LLC.
+The Internal Revenue Service (IRS) treats silent partners like any other business partner.
+This means that you will have to pay taxes on your share of the profits earned by the limited liability company.